Getdeck/Getdeck.github.io/docs/deckfile/deckfile-specs.md

 ## Intro
 A _Deckfile_ is a declarative file in YAML data-serialization language.
 It is used to
 * create an ephemeral Kubernetes cluster or provision an existing cluster
-* and to compose several Kubernetes workloads together to create a comprehensive deployment artifact which is close to production
+* and to compose several Kubernetes workloads together to create a comprehensive deployment artifact that is close to production

 It supports a range of different sources of workloads, such as [Helm](https://helm.sh), [Kustomize](https://kustomize.io/), plain YAML files or directories.
 Please find more about the concept